African Safari Packing List — What to Pack for Your Safari Adventure

 Airtickets and travel vouchers for any pre-booked safari tours.

 Your negative Covid-19 PCR test results as required by the countries you visit and the airlines you use.
-For details about the latest Covid-19 regulations relevant to your trip, contact us.
+For details about the latest COVID-19 regulations relevant to your trip, contact us.

 Medication: malaria prophylactics if advised (see Malaria Made Simple) and any personal medication (also take your prescription in case of an emergency – your medication gets lost, wet, eaten by a baboon, etc)